SEVIS Leave of Absence/Withdrawal

 Returning from Leave of Absence

 Students returning from a Leave of Absence are required to register full-time in the semester they intend to return and apply for a new I-20 for the semester they plan to return.
-(Click here for more detailed Instructions for Requesting New I-20 After Leave of Absence).
 It is the student’s responsibility to request the new I-20 at least two months prior to returning to UT.

 Once you have a new I-20, you can only return to the US within 30 days of the start of the next semester.

-Once you return to the US, you must validate their return to UT by completing the online New International Student Check-In and making an appointment with the International Student Advisor to complete the immigration check-in before the first day of classes.
+Once you return to the US, you must validate your return to UT by completing the online New International Student Check-In request and attending the mandatory New International Student Orientation before the first day of classes.